Dáil Éireann: Composition

-The Dáil has 160 members.
+The Dáil has 174 members.
 The number is set within the limits of the Constitution of Ireland, which sets a minimum ratio of one member per 20,000 of the population, and a maximum of one per 30,000.
 Under current legislation, members are directly elected for terms not exceeding five years by the people of Ireland under a system of proportional representation known as the single transferable vote.
+Currently every Dáil constituency elects three, four or five TDs.

 Membership of the Dáil is open to Irish citizens who are 21 or older.
 A member of the Dáil is a Teachta Dála and is known generally as a TD or Deputy.

 The Dáil electorate consists of Irish and British citizens over 18 years of age who are registered to vote in Ireland.
-Under the Constitution a general election for Dáil Éireann must occur once in every seven years, an earlier maximum of five years is set by the Electoral Act 1992.
+Under the Constitution a general election for Dáil Éireann must occur once in every seven years, but an earlier maximum of five years is set by the Electoral Act 1992.
 The Taoiseach (head of government or prime minister) can, at any time, make a request to the president to dissolve the Dáil, in which case a general election must occur within thirty days.
 The President may refuse to grant the dissolution to a Taoiseach who has ceased to retain the support of a majority in the Dáil; to date, no request for a dissolution has been refused.

+Elections

 The STV electoral system broadly produces proportional representation in the Dáil.
-The small size of the constituencies used, however, usually gives a small advantage to the larger parties and under-represents smaller parties.
-Since the 1990s the norm in the state has been coalition governments.
-Prior to 1989, however, one-party government by the Fianna Fáil party was common.
+The low district magnitude of the constituencies used, however, usually gives a small advantage to the larger parties and under-represents smaller parties.
+Since the 1990s the norm has been coalition governments.
+Prior to 1989, single-party governments by Fianna Fáil were common.
 The multi-seat constituencies required by STV mean that candidates must often compete for election with others from the same party.
-(The contest is not zero-sum though, as two or more candidates of the same party can all be elected.)
 This system offers wide voter choice but is accused by some of producing TDs who are excessively parochial.
 By-elections occur under the alternative vote system.
-Proposals to amend the constitution to change to the First-past-the-post voting system were rejected in referendums in 1959 and in 1968.
+Proposals to amend the constitution to change to the first-past-the-post system were rejected in referendums in 1959 and in 1968.

-Currently every constituency elects between three and five TDs.
+Currently every Dáil constituency elects three, four or five TDs.
 The constitution specifies that no constituency may return fewer than three TDs but does not specify any upper limit to constituency magnitude.
 However, statute specifies a maximum of five seats per constituency.
 The constitution requires that constituency boundaries be reviewed at least once in every twelve years, so that boundaries may be redrawn to accommodate changes in population.
-Boundary changes are currently drafted by an independent commission, and its recommendations are implemented by law.
+Boundary changes are drafted by the Electoral Commission − which from 2023 replaced a judge-led Constituency Commission appointed for each review − and its recommendations are implemented by law.
 Malapportionment is forbidden by the constitution.
 Under the Constitution, the commission is required to refer to the most recent Census when considering boundary changes.